 Stroke risk factors

-Anyone – males, females, people of all ages and races – can have a stroke; however, certain risk factors can increase your risk of having a stroke.
-The good news is that you can reduce your chance of having a stroke by living a healthy lifestyle and, if needed, working with our dedicated Novant Health care team to reduce your risk.
+Anyone – men, women and people of all ages and races – can have a stroke.
+Certain lifestyle choices and health conditions can increase your risk.
+The good news is that you can reduce your chances of having a stroke by living a healthy lifestyle.
+If you need help improving your health to prevent a stroke, you can work with our dedicated Novant Health care team to get medication or other treatments.

 - Alcohol use